 And then the cover of Web of Spider-Man #2 caught my eye.

 The cover itself isn’t wholly remarkable--considering that veteran artist and painter Charles Vess constructed the cover to WSM #1, this pales in comparison--but the image made me pause.
 Spidey battling the fiendish Vulturions, new foes from WSM #1.

 Ah!
 A sequel! my brain cried in glee, and the segment of my mind which loves nothing more than seeing creators reuse previous material or continue stories you thought they’d never touch again began to itch.
 I bought the issue, as well as WSM #3, which serves as the second chapter of our two-part tale.

 I was hesitant to approach the issues, admittedly.
-I thoroughly enjoyed Web of Spider-Man #1, highly appreciating Louise Simonson and Greg LaRoque’s ability to end the “Alien Costume Saga” on a dramatic high note.
+I thoroughly enjoyed Web of Spider-Man #1, highly appreciating Louise Simonson and Greg LaRocque’s ability to end the “Alien Costume Saga” on a dramatic high note.
 One, final struggle for dominance between Spidey and his parasitic outfit, a standalone narrative that not only concluded a long-running story arc but sewed the seeds for a very significant villain and decades of stories in the future.
-Not that issues #2-3 needed to be as culturally significant, but I wondered if Simonson and LaRoque could carry their momentum going forward.
+Not that issues #2-3 needed to be as culturally significant, but I wondered if Simonson and LaRocque could carry their momentum going forward.

 Turns out, they can.

 Writer: Louise Simonson

 Penciler: Greg LaRocque

 Publication Dates: May-June 1985